KeshavArvindh/Streamlit-Chatbot/README.md

 genai.configure(api_key="YOUR_API_KEY")
 model = genai.GenerativeModel('gemini-1.5-flash')

-Helper Functions
+2)Helper Functions
 autoplay_audio(file_path: str): Converts the audio file to base64 and embeds it into an HTML audio tag for autoplay. generate_response_gemini(query): Generates a response using the Gemini model and cleans the text. text_to_speech(text, filename="response.mp3"): Converts text to speech using gTTS and saves it as an MP3 file. recognize_speech_from_mic(): Captures audio from the microphone and converts it to text using Google's Speech Recognition API.

-2)Streamlit UI and Logic
+3)Streamlit UI and Logic
 Initializes the chat history and sets up the Streamlit page configuration.
 Displays the chat history.
 Provides input methods for text and speech.